Overview: How a solar hot water system works

 Closed-Loop Solar Heating System

-  Here's how it works.
-When the controller senses that the sun is shining and your tank needs a warm-up, it signals the pump to send water through the black collector panels.
-The heated water then flows into the storage tank before it's channeled into the heat exchanger.
+Here’s how a solar powered water heater works: When the controller senses that the sun is shining and your tank needs a warm-up, it signals the pump to send water through the black collector panels.
+The heated water then flows into the storage tank before it’s channeled into the heat exchanger.
 There, it transfers its solar heat to the cooler water coming from your hot water tank.
-In this closed-loop system, the water in the panel never mixes with the water in the tank, so there's no chance of contamination.
+In this closed-loop system, the water in the panel never mixes with the water in the tank, so there’s no chance of contamination.
 When the sun is down or the temperature drops, the controller protects the panel from freezing damage by automatically draining the rooftop panels into the storage tank.

 Until now, most solar hot water systems have required professional installation with a price tag of $4,000 to $8,000.

 But here is an affordable (about $2,000) alternative that you can install in a weekend if you have rudimentary plumbing skills.
 FAFCO’s Hot2O system (search fafco online) uses unglazed polymer collectors (photo above) instead of glazed flat-plates.
 Although the system is less efficient than professionally installed systems, the lightweight panels don’t require roof reinforcement and are easy to install.

 The kit includes everything you need to connect the solar panels to your existing electric water heater on a single-story house (you may need extra tubing for two-story homes).
 If you have a gas water heater, you’ll need to add a second tank to store the solar-heated water and purchase a hook-up kit from FAFCO.
 Or you can use your old water heater as the storage tank and replace it with a new, more efficient water heater.
 The solar-heated water from the second tank is connected to your water heater, saving you energy and money.